kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

 ### Configuring the Tracetest Container

-The Tracetest docker image supports environment variables as entry point for the bootstrap configuration, in this case the task definition incliudes the following:
+The Tracetest docker image supports environment variables as the entry point for the bootstrap configuration.
+In this case the task definition includes the following:

 ```json
 {